You are here

 In order to expand our outreach activities, we have created the Cornell linguistics outreach network, through which we communicate information about these activities with local schools in Tompkins County.
 If you would like to be added to this network, please email us at the address below.
 Cornell Linguistics faculty and graduate students are also available for guest lectures.

-Linguistics Department undergraduate and graduate students are offering linguistics mini-courses as part of Splash! at Cornell which takes place in the fall and spring.
+Linguistics Department undergraduate and graduate students are offering linguistics mini-courses as part of Splash! at Cornell.

 Any questions can be directed to LinguisticsOutreach@cornell.edu.

-If you are interested in learning more about linguistics as a possible major in college, see the description of our undergraduate program and feel free to contact our Director of Undergraduate Studies, Draga Zec, with questions.
+If you are interested in learning more about linguistics as a possible major in college, see the description of our undergraduate program and feel free to contact our Director of Undergraduate Studies, Michael Weiss, with questions.